 deletion of a recipe document will invoke deletion of all its child processes and all their child plots.

-In case of a deletion operation, the app will issue a warning that requires the user to confirm that this is really what is needed (multiple deletions may result in a large loss of work and results).
+In the case of deletion operation, the web app will issue a warning that requires the user to confirm that this is really what is needed, because multiple deletions may result in a large loss of work and results.

 Interrupting the work session¶

 To interrupt the work session without logging out (for instance, going for a lunch break), just close the web browser CemGEMS tab or window.
 To resume your work session (on the same device and browser), simply navigate back to https://cemgems.app.